-- Activities such as advertisements, receiving donations, promotional campaigns and other marketing - Activities such as advensements, receiving containors, promotional campaigns and other marketing strategies through anyform of involvement of distributors, manufacturers, marketing personnel, marketing firms of companies that are defined and covered by Excube.
+- Activities such as advertisements, receiving donations, promotional campaigns and other marketing strategies through anyform of involvement of distributors, manufacturers, marketing personnel, marketing ment of companies that are defined and covered by Execute.
 Order No. 51 and its RR.
-Partnership or any involvement in PIMP multimedia and community-based activities of companies manufacturing, selling, or marketing of food and beverages that are high in sugars, sodium (salt), and fats with conflict of interests on advocacles of the DOH, especially any marketing that targets children.
-This includes but not intillinated to chips, candes, chocolates, fastfoods, sugar sweetened beverages, cigarettes, and alcoholic beverages.
+Partnership or any involvement in PNNP multimedia and community-based activities of companies manufacturing, selling or marketing offood and obserges that are high in sugars, sodium (salt) and fats with conflict of interests on advocacies of the DOH, especially any marketing that targets children.
+This includes but not limitated to high, candies, chocolates, fast foods, sugar sweetened beverages, cigarettes, and alcoholic beverages.